LLNL/axom/src/components/sidre/docs/sphinx/first_example.rst

 arrows between ovals).
 Note that the root Group (i.e. "/") is the only Group that has no parent.
 Each Group also owns zero or more View objects.
 Views are shown as rectangles and an arrow points from the owning Group to each View.

 Datastores contain a collection of Buffer objects, shown as segmented rectangles.
 View references to Buffers or to external pointers are shown as dashed arrows.
+Datastores also contains a list of Attributes, each outlined with a hexagon, which define the metadata labels available to apply to Views and the default value associated with each label.
+In this example, the Datastore has Attributes "vis" (with default value 0) and "restart" (with default value 1).

-A Sidre View object has a name and some data associated with it.
-Here, we show various types of data that can be described by a View, including scalars, strings, and arrays (both "external" and managed by Sidre Buffer objects).
-In the array Views ("x", "y", "z", "temp", "rho", "region"), we include a triple indicating the number of elements, offset, and stride for the View.
+A Sidre View object has a name and some data associated with it, as well as any explicitly-set Attributes.
+In this example, the Views "temp" and "rho" have the Attribute "vis" set to 1.
+This example shows various types of data that can be described by a View, including scalars, strings, and arrays (both "external" and managed by Sidre Buffer objects).
+The array Views ("x", "y", "z", "temp", "rho", "region") include a triple indicating the number of elements, offset, and stride for the View.
 Other aspects of View descriptions are clarified in the C++ code shown next.
 Sidre provides full C and Fortran APIs that can also be used to generate the same result.

 .. literalinclude:: ../../examples/sidre_createdatastore.cpp
    :start-after: first_example_create_start